Shabana Azeez

-Shabana Azeez is an Australian actress and voice actor.
-She has starred in many Australian films and TV series, becoming known internationally for her role as medical student Victoria Javadi on the 2025 medical drama The Pitt.
+Shabana Azeez (born 9 March 1997) is an Australian actress.
+She has starred in many Australian films and TV series, including the 2023 film Birdeater, and became known internationally for her role as medical student Victoria Javadi on the HBO Max medical drama The Pitt (2025–present).

 Early life and education

-Shabana Azeez was born in Australia to Fijian and Indian parents.
-She was educated at St Aloysius College, an all-girls Catholic school in Adelaide, South Australia, from 2002 until 2014.
-She was a member of the senior debating team and the choir.
+Shabana Azeez was born on 9 March 1997 in Adelaide, South Australia to Indo-Fijian parents.
+She has a younger brother.
+She was educated at St Aloysius College, an all-girls Catholic school in Adelaide, from 2002 until 2014, where she was a member of the senior debating team and the choir.

+Azeez was raised in a household that emphasised the importance of academics.
+At the end of Year 12, she gained her parents' permission to audition for one drama school; she crashed her car on the way to the audition, which was not successful.

-She then undertook a Bachelor of Arts and Media double degree at the University of Adelaide.
+She undertook a Bachelor of Arts and Media double degree at the University of Adelaide.